-A unique solution that is highly motivated by the notion of stability is the nucleolus (Schmeidler [21]) and its variations.
-Informally, the (pre)nucleolus is the preimputation that minimizes the dissatisfaction of all coalitions, sorted according to a certain lexicographic order (see [5] for definitions of some variations).
+A unique solution that is highly motivated by the notion of stability is the nucleolus and its variations.
+Informally, the nucleolus is the preimputation that minimizes the dissatisfaction of all coalitions, sorted according to a certain lexicographic order (see, for example, [Bejan and Gómez, 2009] for definitions).
 Like any other preimputation, we can always stabilize the nucleolus by extending it with sufficient subsidies to a stable superimputation.
-Aziz et al. [2] offered an alternative way to achieve a stable nucleolus: first extend the core, then compute the nucleolus in the extended game.
-For the per-capita nucleolus, both solutions coincide, i.e., the per-capita nucleolus of the extended game \overline{G} is an extension of the per-capita nucleolus, which is contained in the WLC.
+Aziz et al. [2010] offered an alternative way to achieve a stable nucleolus: first extend the core, then compute the nucleolus in the extended game.
+For the percapita nucleolus, both solutions coincide, i.e., the per-capita nucleolus of the extended game \overline{G} is an extension of the percapita nucleolus of G. This arises simply by adding $\epsilon{\mathbf{W}}(G)$ to every coordinate of the per-capita nucleolus, which is contained in the WLC.

 It is an open problem whether the (standard) nucleolus N(G) has similar properties.
-Indeed, since it is contained in the SLC, we have that CoS(N(G), G) = CoS(G) in every game for which Conjecture 1 holds.
+Indeed, since it is contained in the SLC, we have that CoS(N(G), G) = CoS(G) in every game for which Conjecture 10 holds.
 We further conjecture that $N(\overline{G})$ is a minimal extension of N(G), which is not entailed by the previous conjecture.